2people-IT/react-boilerplate/README.md

 ### src/middlewares

 Directory with Redux middlewares.
-Every middleware has single js file (e.g. _someMiddleware.js_).
-All middlewares should be exported in _index.js_ file.
+Every middleware has single js file (e.g. _someMiddleware.ts_).

 ### src/queries

 Directory with configs for api queries.
 All query config files are in subdirectories by resource they get (e.g. _user_) or by project global sections (e.g. _settings_).
-Subdirectory has many query config files, which names starts with query type (e.g. _getUser.js_).
-All query config files by subdirectory should be exported in _index.js_ file.
+Subdirectory has many query config files, which names starts with query type (e.g. _getUser.ts_).
 Config documentation can be found in [redux-query](https://github.com/amplitude/redux-query) library documentation.

 Query config file in this project architecture is more than just config - it is a function, which gets arguments and makes action (e.g. _requestAsync_).
 All action types can be also found in redux-query documentation.